Gillis MacGill

-Gillis MacGill (September 2, 1928 – December 16, 2013) was fashion model who opened her own modelling agency, Mannequin, in November 1960.
+Gillis MacGill (September 2, 1928 – December 16, 2013) was a fashion model who opened her own modelling agency, Mannequin, in November 1960.
 It was located at 10 West 57th Street in New York City.
 At the time MacGill was thirty-two years of age and was earning $60 an hour as a runway model.
 She was a top model for twenty years.
 In 1972, her business was called Mannequin Fashion Models Agency.

+Personal life

-She was married to Bruce Addison; both were listed among New York Social Diary Personages on August 18, 2005.
+MacGill lived in Manhattan, born and raised in the Bronx as a first generation American, born of Jewish immigrants from what is now part of Ukraine, and in Southampton, Massachusetts.
+She met her first husband, Philip Stearns, on a blind date.
+They married in 1949 but divorced six years later. met Bruce Addison, whom she would later marry.
+Both were listed among New York Social Diary Personages on August 18, 2005.
+The couple had twin sons, Blake and Anthony Addison.

+MacGill loved art and worked with the Parrish Art Museum in Water Mill, New York.